qameta/allure-docker-compose/README.md

 #### Ldap auth.
 Doesn't work WITH default profile at the SAME TIME
 9. ldap
+#### Metrics.
+Runs with Prometheus Grafana and exporters
+10. metrics

+## Metrics
+Make sure you have ./configs/prometheus/prometheus.yml tuned for minio scraping location

 ## Troubleshooting
 Docker Compose is Non Production kind of deployments, so using it means you assume all risks and take them.